MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 function [<scope-modifier>:]<name> {<function-body>}
 ```

-The following command, which does not use a scope modifier, creates a variable
+The following command, which doesn't use a scope modifier, creates a variable
 in the current or **local** scope:

 ```powershell